saadpeter026-source/Adaptive-Cruise-Control-PID/Stateflow_Logic.md

 ### Brake Signal Mapping

-The brake input acts as a high-priority safety override for the entire ACC system.
+The brake input acts as a high-priority safety override or emergency brake for the entire ACC system.

 | Value | Meaning | System Behavior |
 | :---: | :--- | :--- |